emileswarts/conways-game-of-life-clojure/README.md

 ```

 Once this is done you can run
-`(-main)` to start the game with the Glider defined at the top of the file.
+`(-main)` to start the game with the default Glider start position.